RenderKit/embree/doc/src/api/rtcSetGeometryEnableFilterFunctionFromArguments.md

 This function enables invokation the filter function passed through `RTCIntersectArguments` or `RTCOccludedArguments` to the intersect and occluded queries.
 If enable is true the argument filter function invokation is enabled for the geometry or disabled otherwise.
+By default the invokation of the argument filter function is disabled for some geometry.

 The argument filter function invokation can also get enforced for each geometry by using the